-Neurophysiology of Sleep
+PSGT 1205 Neurophysiology of Sleep (2 credits)

 This course is an introduction to the history of sleep medicine and the different stages of sleep.
 Emphasis is on associated wave patterns and collection and utilization of sleep histories.
+Requires departmental approval.
 (2 lecture hours per week) [CIP 51.0903]

-Polysomnography Clinical I 2 credits
+PSGT 1260 Polysomnography Clinical I 2 credits